sophgo/sophgo-doc/SG2042/TRM/source/pinmux.rst

 Most digital pins have multiple functions.
 Each digital pin can have at most four functions.
-Pins and functions are listed in table :ref:`digital_pin_function`
+Pins and functions are listed in table :ref:`digital_pin_function` The letter in parentheses means, I: input, O: output, IO: input and output.

 .. _digital_pin_function:
 .. include:: digital-pin-function.rst